ixbaseANT/gor-rusty/README.md

 - `--rpclisten-json = <interface:port>` for JSON protocol
 - `--rpclisten-borsh = <interface:port>` for Borsh protocol

-## wRPC to gRPC Proxy

-wRPC to gRPC Proxy is deprecated and no longer supported.

 ## Native JavaScript & TypeScript RPC clients for Browsers and Node.js environments